centrica-engineering/nucleus-docs/docs/components/ns-slot-picker.md

 ## Introduction

-> Ns-slot-picker is used to allow the user to select a time slot from one or more dates and time slots.
+> The ns-slot-picker is used to allow the user to select a time slot from one or more dates and time slots.

-Ns-slot-picker is used any time you want a customer to select a time slot.
+The ns-slot-picker component is used any time you want a customer to select a time slot.
 This would typically be used for booking an appointment.
 It can display time slots for a single day or multiple days.
 It can be used on it's own or upfront before displaying ns-appointment-picker.
 It is also used in [ns-appointment-picker](components/ns-appointment-picker.md).

 ## Best practice